-Not Interested, Move On!
+If Supporters Aren’t Interested, Move On!

-Before you dive into finding your prospective donors, make sure to bear something essential in mind: If a potential donor is not interested in your cause or organization, let them go and move on.
+Before you dive into finding your prospective donors, make sure to bear something essential in mind.
+If a potential donor is not interested in your cause or organization, let them go and move on.
 As with your supporters, there will be certain causes that you feel more passionately about than others.
 Remember this when you are pursuing new donors.
 For example, if they are not animal lovers, they are unlikely to donate to an animal rescue fundraiser.
 Save them and yourself the time and effort and move on to other promising donors.

 Get to Know your Audience

 If you want to engage your followers and turn them into donors, it’s essential to understand their needs and ability to give.
 There are several important factors to take into consideration when researching your donors.

 A great place to start researching your target audience is by looking at the demographics.
 Age, gender, life stage, ethnicity, geographical location, employment, and income are all great indicators to obtain an insight into your audience.

 For example, say you choose an older audience.
 It is more likely that they have a steady income and are more able to give.
 They may also be more familiar with the idea of fundraising and find it less daunting to part with their money.
 On the other hand, a younger audience may bring something fresh to the table and might be easier to engage on social media, which will enable you to broaden your outreach – potentially to a global community.

 It’s also helpful to look at income and employment within the demographics of your prospective audience.
 No matter how enthusiastic a person is about working with a charitable organization, if they do not have the ability to give financially, your fundraiser will not reach its goals.
 Many people feel uncomfortable talking about money and wealth, so take this into consideration and be discreet with your research and findings.
 Common indicators of wealth which will result in a better chance of donations are: